one-more-developer/yii2-upload-behavior/README.md

+# Description #
+This is fork for yii-dream-team/yii2-upload-behavior from Yii Dream Team (http://yiidreamteam.com)

 # Yii2 file/image upload behavior for ActiveRecord #

 This package is the set of two similar behaviors.
 The first one allows you to keep the uploaded file as-is.